DevLawrence/Lottery_SmartContract_Solidity/README.md

-# Eth_SmartContract_Basic
+# Lotter SmartContract

-Basic creation of a ETH smart contract test on local provide via ganache and infura for rinkeby
+Basic creation of a smart contract test on local provide via ganache and infura for rinkeby

+The contract basically
+ allows entering of players to the lotter allows picking of winners by a manager account generates random winner sends all the money in lottery to the winners account